Raw water: Ultrafiltration

-Biofilm pre-treatment and Bio-diatomite Dynamic Membrane Reactor
+Biofilm pre-treatment and bio-diatomite dynamic membrane reactor

 The biofilm membrane filtration method is used to remove harmful chemical by-products, such as NH4+-N, total nitrogen, and dissolved organic matter, that could form from disinfection processes.
 Biofilm Pre-treatment is a necessary step for water treatment in many parts of world due to its low operation cost and effectiveness at pollutant removal.
 In this process microorganisms remove contaminants in raw and wastewater that are harmful to humans, but nutrients to them.
 Bio-diatomite dynamic membrane reactor filtration combines dynamic membrane technology for wastewater treatment, and microbial colonies that form diatomite particles to purify water.
 These methods are under development in China as part of addressing the country's pollution problems.

 Turbidity

 Turbidity is how murky or hazy water seems due to suspended particles.
 The more suspended particles, the higher the turbidity.
-Turbidity is used to visually measure water quality.
-In raw water, turbidity is very common.
+Turbidity is used to visually measure water quality, being most common in unfiltered raw water.

-High amounts of turbidity in raw water is due to:
+High amounts of turbidity in raw water can occur due to: